sinch/ios-proximity-tutorial/readme.md

 Called when the user cancels the MCBrowserViewController

-Whilst still in newFriends.m add this method above the delegate methods.
+While still in newFriends.m, add this method above the delegate methods:

 ```objective-c
 	- (void)setUpConnection {